 Two agencies: Competition authority and separate sectoral regulator Two agencies: Regulator with concurrent powers in competition law Two agencies: Regulator with exclusive jurisdiction to apply to telcos competition law One agency: Only the regulator, only regulation One agency: Only the regulator, which has competition law and regulatory powers EXAMPLES 14 countries with competition authorities A number of WAEMU countries; Merger control in some countries Dividing line not always clear between agencies' jurisdiction Countries without competition law Nigeria Uganda POSITIVES Ensures that competition law is applied equally to all sectors of the economy Ensures that competition law should be applied with sector knowledge, but competition authority retains ability to consider issues too Ensures that competition law should be applied with sector knowledge.
 No safeguard of competition authority's involvement.
 Convenience.
-Country complies with WTO Reference Paper Gives the regulator formidable powers NEGATIVES Need for the agencies to understand their roles and to cooperate Risk of confusion about the jurisdiction of the agencies.
-Regulators tend to apply regulation more than competition law.
-The competition authority defers.
-Risk of over-reliance on regulation of the sector.
-Risk that regulator applies regulatory categories when acting in competition law.
-Especially with convergence in the digital economy, only telcos are subject to scrutiny.
+Country complies with WTO Reference Paper Gives the regulator formidable powers NEGATIVES Need for the agencies to understand their roles and to cooperate gencies to nderstand their ples and to of the agencies.
+Regulators tend to apply regulation more than competition Especially with convergence in the digital economy, only telcos are subject to scrutiny.
 Non-level playing field.
 Only the telcos are subject to two layers of scrutiny: competition law and regulation.
 Non-level playing field x2